davdis/summarizer-api-sqlite/README.md

 #### Concurrency and Performance
 - FastAPI is built on top of Starlette and uses Python’s asyncio for asynchronous request handling.
 This allows the API to process multiple requests concurrently without blocking the main thread, making it efficient for I/O-bound operations like network calls to Ollama or Redis.
 Asynchronous endpoints (async def) enable the server to handle new requests while waiting for external services, improving throughput and responsiveness compared to traditional synchronous frameworks.
-- However, the Ollama LLM model runs on GPU and may have slow response times, especially under heavy load or with large documents.
+- However, the Ollama LLM model running on CPU has slow response times, especially under heavy load or with large documents.
 - Summarization requests are processed asynchronously to avoid blocking the API, but overall throughput is limited by the speed of the Ollama model.

 - Asynchronous Background Processing: